Determine the currently protected area

 - Double-click the model_conservation_suitability.gdb geodatabase.

 This layer, which you created earlier in the other map, has the existing conserved areas.
-This will allow the tool to avoid adding existing conserved areas to the proposed conservation areas.
+These areas will allow the tool to avoid adding existing conserved areas to the proposed conservation areas.

 - Click Run.